 Distributors that are market participants must submit the information to us online noting the amount of the claim for each category.
 The settlement form available within Online IESO is used to submit all information required from the distributor, embedded distributor or participating retailer to balance the market.
 Settlement data must be submitted to us monthly, as soon as possible after the last trading day of the month and no later than the 4th business day after the last trading day of the month.
 We process this information so that the preliminary settlement statement for the last trading day of the month indicates a charge type 142, with the category noted in the Comments field.
 If any changes are required to the amounts submitted during the preliminary submission period, final adjustments can be submitted during the 11th to 14th business day after the last trading day of the month.
+The adjustments will be reflected on the final settlement statement for the last trading day of the month.
 Furthermore, post final adjustments can be submitted through Online IESO for any previous settlement period.
-Any amount submitted as a post final adjustment will be settled on the preliminary day of the current settlement will be settled on the preliminary settlement settlement will be settled on the preliminary settlement settlement month.
+Any amount submitted as a post final adjustment will be settled on the preliminary settlement settlement will be settled on the preliminary settlement will be settled on the preliminary settlement settlement will be settled on the preliminary settlement for the last trading day of the month.